 Entry to A level and vocational courses requires five or more GCSEs at grade 9-4 in different subjects.
 We strongly recommend that this includes a minimum GCSE grade 4 in English Language and Mathematics and cannot be less than a grade 3 in one of these subjects.
-Resits in GCSE Mathematics and English Language will be offered to improve your grade should you wish to.
+Resits in GCSE Mathematics and English Language will be available to improve your grade should you wish to.
+Students who enter Higham Lane Sixth Form with a grade 3 in either